tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 Because of currying, implication and wand are parsed as right associative: $P \to (Q \to R)$ is written without parentheses as $P \to Q \to R$ and $P \wand (Q \wand R)$ is written $P \wand Q \wand R$.
 The other parenthesization, $(P \to Q) \to R$, has a less intuitive meaning ("if we had a proof that $P$ implies $Q$, then we could prove $R$") and comes up less often.

 There's more to say about magic wand.
-Some practice is needed before you become comfortable with it, which I think will be easier with the Coq development than just seeing rules on paper.
+Some practice is needed before you become comfortable with it, which I think will be easier with the Rocq development than just seeing rules on paper.

 ## Weakest preconditions